-Since P21, as a CKI, is involved in cell cycle regulation, we further examined the expression of cell cycle related proteins (WEE1, Cyclin D1 and CDK4/6) (Figure 4B).
-The result suggested that the expression of WEE1 didn’t correlate with radiotherapy and BJOE, while the expression of cyclin D1 and CDK4/6 were significantly inhibited, which was consistent with the previous studies.
-This result suggested that BJOE can radiosensitize esophageal carcinoma cells via cyclin D1-CDK4/6 axis.
+Since P21, a CKI, is involved in cell cycle regulation, we further examined the expression of cell cycle related proteins (WEE1, Cyclin D1, and CDK4/6) (Figure 4B).
+The result suggested that the expression of WEE1 did not correlate with radiotherapy and BJOE, while the expression of cyclin D1 and CDK4/6 were significantly inhibited, which was consistent with the previous studies.
+This result suggested that BJOE can radiosensitize esophageal carcinoma cells via the cyclin D1-CDK4/6 axis.

 DISCUSSION